Olde Town Arvada

 Its 1998 NRHP nomination stated:The district is characterized by a variety of building types, including some of the most significant historic residences in the city, the largest concentration of historic business buildings in the city, the oldest Grange hall in the state, one of the few historic industrial facilities established in Arvada, and three substantial historic churches.
-Many of the buildings within the district were designed to fulfill more than onex function, such as business blocks which had commercial space on the ground floor and living quarters or community halls on the upper floor.
+Many of the buildings within the district were designed to fulfill more than one function, such as business blocks which had commercial space on the ground floor and living quarters or community halls on the upper floor.
 This combination of building functions within the downtown area typified Arvada's early history.
 Diversity of function led to the variety of construction materials, styles, landscaping, and setbacks within the district.